HannimalCrackers/DHUM_73000/007_workinprogress.md

 * Manually entered my 5 labels for each image into another sheet on the Excel file

 &nbsp;
-* Cannot get my Excel sheets into Tableau with the JSON data from Instagram loaded, so exporting JSON data, along with the field calculations into a CSV.
+* Could not get my Excel sheets into Tableau with the JSON data from Instagram loaded, so exported JSON data, along with the field calculations into a CSV.
+Took the opportunity to clean up data in Excel.
+I deleted the hashtag symbols that were filling what should have been null fields.
+Fixed some data which had come in in wrong columns.
+Removed extra words after the hashtags that came in when I used hashtags in the middle of sentences.

+&nbsp;
+* Loaded the cleaned up data from the formerly JSON media file into Tableau.
+Then joined the Excel with sheets listing Google Vision's labels and my labels.
+I used an inner join, so that only the set of 50 images which were labeled would appear.
+I checked the number of records quickly on Sheet 1 to confirm that there were 50 records.